 Positive Tip: Creation of a wetland which led to purifying water, promoting wildlife habitation and treating municipal sewage and wastewater.
 30-40 acres of unused wetland or industrial brown fields were developed into marshes by cutting concrete.
 Marsh plants were allowed to grow naturally and vegetation was added to some marshes.
 Marshes are now used for scientific study, recreation and birding and excursions and it supports 100 species of plants, 6 species of fish and many birds and mammal species.

-Indigenous communities in the Mixtec region of southern Mexico planted millions of trees reversing a centuries-long vicious cycle of deforestation, overgrazing, and desertification, setting a barren landscape on a course of restoration, and inspiring the communities to take greater charge of their destinie
+reversing a centuries-long vicious cycle of deforestation, overgrazing, and desertification, setting a barren landscape on a course of restoration, and inspiring the communities to take greater charge of their destinie

 Negative Tip: Bad land use practices led to desertification, converted forests into wastelands, over grazing by animals prevented recovery of forests.
 Cultivating monoculture cash crops led to heavy soil erosion and increasing use of fertilizers made Mixtec one of highest eroded lands on the planet.